 Paid To Dance Series

-Paid To Dance: Stripping Past & Present is a comprehensive insight into the stripping industry, from its origins to its modern day evolution.
-Everyday women share stories of working in gentleman’s clubs.
+Paid To Dance: Stripping Past & Present is a comprehensive insight into the stripping industry, from its origins to its modern-day evolution.
+Every day women share stories of working in gentleman’s clubs.

 Inspired by a true story, Paid To Dance: Asha’s Story Part One tells of one young woman’s experience working as an exotic dancer in Brisbane, Australia.

-Three years after daringly stepping into the world of stripping, Asha has left The Runway, the club that made her an exotic dancer, to make a fresh start at at rival venue.
-Asha’s personal and professional lives collide in unexpected ways, in the lead-up to the grande finale of her stripping adventure.
+Three years after daringly stepping into the world of stripping, Asha has left The Runway, the club that made her an exotic dancer, to make a fresh start at a rival venue.
+Asha’s personal and professional lives collide in unexpected ways, in the lead-up to the grand finale of her stripping adventure.